stele95/AMD-Single-GPU-Passthrough/README.md

     </details>

 * After the installation, boot into Windows and install all virtio drivers from the device manager.
 You can get drivers from virtio-win.iso.
-Just load all the drivers from virtio-win.iso through ```Add driver``` option in Device Manager
+Just load all drivers from virtio-win.iso through ```Add driver``` option in Device Manager

 * Disable memballoon in your xml file:
   ```
   <memballoon model="none"/>
   ```

 * Add these to your XML for improved performance (not sure if this works for Intel).
-Check the [win11.xml](https://github.com/stele95/AMD-Single-GPU-Passthrough/blob/main/win11.xml) example file for proper placement of the each section.
+Check the [win11.xml](https://github.com/stele95/AMD-Single-GPU-Passthrough/blob/main/win11.xml) example file for proper placement of each section.
   * <details>
       <summary>XML Configs</summary>